 The muscle fibers rebuild and protein synthesis also occurs.
 Exercise by nature physiologically stresses the body and releases cortisol.
 During recovery, the cortisol levels in the body wane and should return to balance, allowing for an internal environment for cellular repair to occur.

 During exercise, the cardiovascular system is altered so that it can keep up with the activity the client or athlete is doing.
 Post-exercise, the cardiovascular system undergoes post-exercise hypotension, activation of a histamine signaling pathway, and postexercise vasodilation.
 Without proper recovery time, there could be potential consequences to the cardiovascular system because of these mechanisms.
 Recovery allows the cardiovascular system to go back to its original state prior to the exercise session so it too, is ready for the next round.

-As you can see, the only reason that recovery is encouraged isn’t simply because it ‘feels good’ or because it’s a nice break to look forward to.
-There are physiological adaptations that the body undergoes during recovery that allows it to keep training and moving optimally and is a preventive factor of the detrimental impacts of overtraining
+As you can see, the only reason that post-exercise recovery is encouraged isn’t simply because it ‘feels good’ or because it’s a nice break to look forward to.
+There are physiological adaptations that the body undergoes during recovery that allow it to keep training and moving optimally and are a preventive factor of the detrimental impacts of overtraining

 Dupuy, O., Douzi, W., Theurot, D., Bosquet, L., & Dugue, B. (2018).
 An evidence-based approach for choosing post-exercise recovery techniques to reduce markers of muscle damage, soreness, fatigue, and inflammation: A systematic review with meta-analysis.

 Romero, S.A., Minson, C.T., & Halliwill, J.R.
 (2017).
 The cardiovascular system after exercise.
 Journal of Applied Physiology 122(4): 925–932. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5407206/